digitalocean/container-blueprints/DOKS-wordpress/README.md

 **Note:**

-For more details please visit [How to Secure MySQL Managed Database Clusters](https://docs.digitalocean.com/products/databases/mysql/how-to/secure/) for more details.
+Please visit [How to Secure MySQL Managed Database Clusters](https://docs.digitalocean.com/products/databases/mysql/how-to/secure/) for more details.

 ## Installing WordPress

 ### Deploying the Helm Chart

-In this section, you will install WordPress in your Kubernetes cluster using the [Bitnami WordPress Helm Chartt](https://github.com/bitnami/charts/tree/master/bitnami/wordpress/).
+In this section, you will install WordPress in your Kubernetes cluster using the [Bitnami WordPress Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/wordpress/).

 Most important Helm chart values are: